schretie/genery/README.md

 });
 ```

+the 'g' function take a generator function in input and will 'orchestrate' the execution of the generator function for you and return back a promise.

-## How to pass argument to the generator
+## How to pass arguments to the generator
+It is usefull to pass some arguments to the generator function to executem to do such genery allow to pass arguments that will be used to execute the generator function.
 ```js

 var generatorFct = function* (arg1,arg2) {